MAGANER/PdfBuilder/README.md

 Macro acts in the same way like ```DEFINE``` from C/C++ programming language.
 It is used to replace complex anything.<br>
 to define macro write - ```<mac:name#value>``` <br>
 to use macro write anywhere you need ```@name```, so macro value will be put instead of ```@name```

+### Macro file
+Just a regular file, containg a list of predefined macroses.<br>
+Before your script is loaded and processed, it reads the macro script and saves all macroses and then<br>
+they can be used in your script<br>